rstecca/HMath/README.md

 All hmath is built upon multiplication.
 If you have to add, just multiply.
 If you have to calculate the square root, just multiply.

+## Why is only 1*1 defined?

+Your simple mind is trying to stick to old, stale and barely tested math.
+So...

+"Oopen your miiiind." - Morty (Rick & Morty S07E07)

 ## Usage

 ```